 The South Texas Jewish Archives oral history project consists of audio and video interviews with individuals and groups conducted by STJA staff and interns.
-The oral histories, along with other STJA materials, can be accessed via the STJA page in Fondren Library's Institutional Repository.
+The oral histories can be accessed via the STJA oral history page in the Woodson's Digital Collections Repository.

 The finding aid for the South Texas Jewish Archives Oral History Collection can be accessed here.